shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-split-targeting.md

 ---
-title: Microsoft Monetize - Set split targeting
+title: Microsoft Monetize - Set Split Targeting
 description: The page provides instructions on how to define a split by specifying targeting goals. ms.date: 10/28/2023
 ---